moonrockfamily/node-red-contrib-oracledb/readme.md

 ====================================

-`node-red-contrib-oracledb` is a [Node-RED](http://nodered.org/docs/creating-nodes/packaging.html) package that connects directly to an Oracle database server.
+`node-red-contrib-oracledb-2` is a [Node-RED](http://nodered.org/docs/creating-nodes/packaging.html) package that connects directly to an Oracle database server.
 It currently contains a query and a configuration node to connect to Oracle databases for Node-RED storage.

 It uses the [oracledb](https://www.npmjs.com/package/oracledb) library for the Oracle database connectivity.